 We're proud to be recognized as a leader in cybersecurity education.
 As such, the department offers an associate degree with three concentrations and eight certificates.
-Courses, events and clubs provide students hands-on experience with current tools and techniques, all guided by faculty with experience in the field.
+Courses, events and clubs provide students with hands-on experience using current tools and techniques, all guided by faculty with experience in the field.

-Assistance is available for current technology students in the Open Lab located in CALT 204.
-Please review the schedule posted in the doorway to see the current hours of operation.
+Assistance is available for current technology students in the open lab in CALT 204.
+Be sure to review the schedule posted in the doorway for the current hours of operation.

-This club meets to discuss topics in cybersecurity and practice their skills.
+This club meets to discuss topics in cybersecurity and practice skills.
 All students are welcome!
 Club members also compete in regional and national cyber challenges.
-This club is supported by Cybersecurity, Networking, and Digital Forensics department faculty.
+This club is supported by Cybersecurity, Networking and Digital Forensics department faculty.

-High Technology Crime Investigation Association (HTCIA) student chapters foster, promote, and encourage the study of criminal investigations involving advanced technologies and security by the academic community.
-Membership is limited to students majoring in computer science; forensics, criminal justice, law enforcement, corrections, accounting, auditing or similar program of study with a minimum Grade Point Average (GPA) established by the International Executive Committee (IEC).
+High Technology Crime Investigation Association (HTCIA) student chapters foster, promote and encourage the study of criminal investigations involving advanced technologies and security by the academic community.
+Membership is limited to students majoring in computer science; forensics, criminal justice, law enforcement, corrections, accounting, auditing or similar program of study with a minimum grade point average established by the International Executive Committee (IEC).

 Consider expanding your learning beyond the classroom by becoming an intern.
 Whether you are looking to apply learning to a career or transfer to a four-year program, internships provide valuable experience and industry contacts.